 2. Anti-vibration mats for washing machines

-It is mostly a sheet made of neoprene, which a kind of rubber of best known for its sound dampening and durability.
+Washing machine anti-vibration pads are mostly a sheet made of neoprene, which a kind of rubber of best known for its sound dampening and durability.
 They are cheap and easy to use all you do is put one each leg under the washing machine.
 These pads reduce the noise and the vibration and moving of the washing machine.
 Check recommended anti-vibrations pads

 3. Shaking/moving the washing machine